 - Heirloom wheat.

-- Wheat has addictive opiate like properties and how it stimulates appetite.
+- Wheat has addictive opiate-like properties and how it stimulates appetite.

 - Although it did not cover rosacea, there is an excellent chapter on the damage wheat does to healthy skin.

-Wheat Belly is excellent book if you are looking for motivation or reasons to go gluten-free.
+Wheat Belly is an excellent book if you are looking for motivation or reasons to go gluten-free.
 One final word, when I cut back and eventually eliminated wheat I didn’t lose a lot of weight at first, what I did lose was inches.
 That puffiness went away faster than the pounds dropped off the scale.
 So if you are going to go wheat free as a fat loss strategy, be sure to also take a tape measure reading of your belly.
 Like me, you may lose the bloat before you lose the pounds.

-Also see: The Downside to Life Without Bread.
+Also see The Downside to Life Without Bread.